HadarPur/NaturalLanguageProcessingIDC/Final Project/README.md

 ### Design
 The original labeled data-set (Positive/Negative) contains 1.6M tweets which equally distributed to positive and negative (80k each).
-We shrank the data-set (due to computational resources) to 20,000 tweets - 10,000 positive and 10,000 negative.
+We shrank the data-set (due to computational resources) to 20,000 tweets 10,000 positive and 10,000 negative.
 In order to match the sentiment analysis data-set to the QA model we did few steps to process the data.
-First, we removed all the mentions from the tweets in order to avoid unrec- ognized words and unbalanced word-vector (figure 3).
+First, we removed all the mentions from the tweets in order to avoid unrecognized words and unbalanced word-vector (figure 3).

 <p align="center">
   <img src="https://github.com/HadarPur/NaturalLanguageProcessingIDC/blob/main/Final%20Project/Figures/Fig3.png" alt="drawing" width="700"/>